runicscribe/worldbuilding-docs/dae-machina/culture/organizations/empire_of_the_rising_sun.md

 Second layer of spymasters "who watch the watchers" Knowledge of the forbidden city and the Emperor's true nature.

+## Notable Cities and Settlements

+### Sieji's Embrace

+Ancient farming village(at this point more of a large, very agrarian, town) containd entirely within the domain of a Gyldraed, given the name Sieji (/ziːji/) by the locals.
+Whether the village or the dryad came first has been lost to time.

+Millenia of harmony has given the dryad some ecentricities; in particular it tends to manifest many avatars simultaneously, and mimic the actions of the locals.
+This can be rather disconcerting to outsiders, but makes the lives of the residents easier.

+The town has built up a mythology around the dryad, and the center hosts a statue personifying the dryad, in the shape of a female Ael'thal.
+The dryad sometimes animates this statue to speak to the townsfolk.

 ## History